-If you’re website isn’t showing up in Google search results, and you’re not sure why, there may be a number of ranking factors contributing to your lower placement in the search results.
+If your website isn’t showing up in Google search results, and you’re not sure why, there may be a number of ranking factors contributing to your lower placement.

 The first thing you need to look at is relevancy.
 Google wants to provide the most relevant information to searchers.
 They do this by crawling website content and matching it to the keyword/search query a searcher is targeting.
 If your site is copying content from authority sources or your on-page content doesn’t fully cover the topic being searched, then you can be sure Google won’t show your website.